lucide-icons/lucide/docs/comparison.md

 ### Why should I choose Lucide over Feather Icons?

-- Lucide has already expanded the icon set by 130+ icons in less than a year.
-Lucide has over 500 icons, while Feather has around 286 icons.
+- Lucide has expanded its icon set by 500+ in the last few years.
+Lucide now has over 1000 icons, while Feather has around 287 icons.
 - Well maintained code base.
 - Active community.